Climate activist gains 11% of Australia's AGL Energy, to vote against company split - NewsBreak

 Climate activist gains 11% of Australia's AGL Energy, to vote against company split

-MELBOURNE, May 2 (Reuters) - Mike Cannon-Brookes, a tech billionaire and climate activist, said he has gained an 11.28% interest in Australia's AGL Energy (AGL.AX), a move that follows the company's rejection of a $3.8 billion takeover offer he made with Brookfield Asset Management.
+MELBOURNE (Reuters) -Mike Cannon-Brookes, a tech billionaire and climate activist, said he has gained an 11.28% interest in Australia’s AGL Energy, a move that follows the company’s rejection of a $3.8 billion takeover offer he made with Brookfield Asset Management.

 The off-market purchase by Cannon-Brookes’ Grok Ventures is aimed at blocking a plan by the country’s biggest power producer and polluter to split into two companies - a plan that Cannon-Brookes called “flawed” in a letter to AGL’s board.